How do you cancel labour induction?

 Were you involved in the discussion?

-I am, sadly, hearing from some women who are given an appointment for induction without even having had a discussion about it, and from others who (in their words) felt that they were ‘just told’ that this was what was going to happen.
-In some areas of health care, there is a tendency for systems to automatically send or give out medical appointments that people may or may not want and have not been asked about, and I am thinking here of friends and colleagues who have been mailed unwanted appointments for mammograms, cervical smear tests or other kinds of screening.
-There are a number of reasons why, if you are managing a bureaucratic system, it is considered easier, better or more efficient to automate such things, but no amount of population-level justification will make it feel better to a person who is sad or upset that they are not being treated as the individual that they are.
+I am, sadly, hearing from women who are given an induction date without any discussion.
+Some are ‘just told’ what is going to happen.
+In some areas of health care, systems automatically send or generate appointments.
+People may or may not want these.
+Frequently, they don’t even know about them.
+I have friends and colleagues who have been mailed unwanted appointments for mammograms, cervical smear tests and other kinds of screening.
+Even though they have previously declined and asked not to be sent these.
+There are a number of reasons why, if you are managing a bureaucratic system, it is considered easier, better or more efficient to automate such things.
+However, no amount of population-level justification will make it feel better to a person who is fed up at not being treated as an individual.

-I have also been really saddened this year to hear from more and more birth folk that women in their areas are now given an induction date almost as soon as their due date is calculated.
-What on earth does this say to the women about our trust in their body’s ability to grow, birth and feed their baby?
+Sadly, some women are given an induction date almost as soon as their due date is calculated.
+What on earth does this say about our faith and trust in a woman’s body’s ability to grow, birth and feed her baby?

 There are more than two options…